ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Fordustin the eyes, avoid rubbing,
+dash water into them; remove cinders;
+etc., with the round point of a led
+pencil.
+Remove wax from the ear by tepid
+•water, never put a hard instrument
+into the ear.
+If au artery is cut, compress above
+the wound; if a vein is cut compress
+below.
-choked, get on all fours and
+If choked, get on all fours and
 cough.
 For light burns, dip the part in
 cold water, if the skin is destroyed